zrythm/zrythm/doc/user/editing/edit-tools.rst

    Copyright (C) 2020 Alexandros Theodotou <alex at zrythm dot org>
    See the file index.rst for copying conditions.

-.. _edit-modes:
+.. _edit-tools:

-Edit Modes
+Edit Tools
 ==========

 When working in each editor or arranger, you will most likely be using the cursor tools provided by Zrythm to create, edit and delete objects.
-Each cursor signifies a separate edit mode, and Zrythm offers the following edit modes.
+Each cursor signifies a separate tool, and Zrythm offers the following tools.

 .. image:: /_static/img/toolbox.png
    :align: center

-Select/Stretch Mode
+Select/Stretch Tool
 ~~~~~~~~~~~~~~~~~~~
-This can be toggled to switch between Select and Stretch.
+This can be toggled to switch between Select and
+Stretch.

 In Select mode, you can make object selections and
 move, clone and resize objects.
 This is the most